Dewberry/stormhub/docs/source/index.rst

 - Links to associated watershed and transposition region STAC items.
 - Supports creation of **DSS files** (hourly gridded) for use in HEC-HMS for hydrologic modeling.

-USGS Gage Catalog Module *(Upcoming)*
+USGS Gage Catalog Module
 -------------------------------------

-This future module will create STAC catalogs of USGS stream gages, including frequency analysis data and metadata notes providing a *moment in time* copy of historic observations including discussion of any omitted data points for reference.
+This module creates a STAC catalog of USGS stream gages, including frequency analysis data and metadata notes providing a *moment in time* copy of historic observations.

-The catalogs will store:
+The catalog stores USGS gage items with:
 - Frequency data as assets.
-- Metadata supporting flood frequency analysis.
+- Metadata and plots supporting flood frequency analysis.
 - Links to related datasets for direct comparison within SST workflows.

 STAC Server
 -----------